-The main purpose of GMP guidelines is to produce and audited log of each step of the manufacturing process and prevent harm from occurring to the end-user.
+The main purpose of GMP guidelines is to produce an audited log of each step of the manufacturing process and prevent harm from occurring to the end-user.

 Why use cGMP?

-To provide a system that ensures that proper monitoring and quality control is enforced during the manufacturing process.
+To provide a system that ensures that proper monitoring and quality control are enforced during the manufacturing process.

 Factories that follow cGMP test and log the identity, strength, quality, and purity of the products that they produce in a traceable manner.
 In the event of any unexpected occurrence during the manufacturing process, cGMP guidelines provide a traceable log that will allow the manufacture to pinpoint the occurrence within the manufacturing process.